scolomar/mine_sweeper/README.txt

  * SERVICING, REPAIR OR CORRECTION.					      *
  ******************************************************************************/

-	If you make a version or fork it, please tell me.
+	If you make a version, please tell me.
 	I would like to see it.
 Thank you.

 COMPILE: